Contributing to APScheduler¶

 For other dependencies, it’s best to look in tox.ini and install what is appropriate for the Python version you’re using.

-This project uses PEP 8 rules with a maximum column limit of 120 characters instead of the standard 79.
+This project uses PEP 8 rules with its maximum allowed column limit of 99 characters.
 This limit applies to all text files (source code, tests, documentation).
 In particular, remember to group the imports correctly (standard library imports first, third party libs second, project libraries third, conditional imports last).
 The PEP 8 checker does not check for this.
 If in doubt, just follow the surrounding code style as closely as possible.

 Some tests require the presence of external services (in practice, database servers).
 To help with

 that, there is a docker-compose configuration included.
 Running

 docker-compose up -d will